Clearwater Beach Rules & Information

 No animals are allowed on public bathing beaches.
 This means no pets, dogs or cats in the public bathing area of Clearwater Beach, with exception of service animals.
 The U.S. Department of Justice defines service animals as dogs that are individually trained to do work or perform tasks for people with disabilities.
 To view a map of where pets are allowed on Clearwater Beach, visit the "Pets on Clearwater Beach" page.

-Always Swim Near a Lifeguard
+Always Swim Near A Guarded Lifeguard Tower

 Head the advice, instructions and warnings of lifeguards.
 Don't overestimate your swimming abilities, and never swim alone.
 Swim within the "Safe Bathing Limit" at all times.
 This area extends 300 feet west of the high water line and is clearly marked by buoys or pilings.